Anan51/TDTbot/README.md

 4) pytz (installable with `conda` or `pip`)

 ### Install
-In the same directory as this README file create a file 'token.txt' with your bot's token in it.
+In the `config` subdirectory create a file `token.txt` with your bot's token in it.
 See https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token for help on bot tokens.

 ### Usage
 - Run: `python3 -m TDTbot <optional flags>`
 - Help/see options: `python3 -m TDTbot -h`

 ### Configuration
-The default config file is 'tdt.rc', defaults can be found near the top of `param.py`.
+The default config file is `config/tdt.json`, defaults can be found near the top of `param.py`.